 But Pépin’s own role in the slave trade is disputed.
 While she probably owned several slaves and it is quite possible that a handful passed through her doors on their way to the Americas, there is no historical evidence that the house served as a great holding pen of humanity, as many have insisted.
 Nor is there much evidence that Gorée itself was a major slave trading port with most historians concurring that the number of slaves sent to the Americas from the island numbered in the tens of thousands rather than the millions.

 Nevertheless, symbols have a way of transcending historical fact.
-Gorée continues to be visited by tens of thousands seeking to reconnect with their past.
+Gorée continues to be visited by those seeking to reconnect with their past.
 It is a place of pilgrimage for many Afro-descendants.
 Dignitaries from Nelson Mandela to Bill Clinton and Barack Obama have made it a point to stop here.
 Even Pope John Paul II chose Gorée to ask forgiveness for the sin of slavery.

 In the end, it may be less important the exact number of slaves that embarked from the island than that slavery, both in its more “benign” domestic form and as chattel, was very much a way of life in Senegal.
 The Atlantic slave trade was one of the greatest horrors of the modern era, and sites similar to Gorée historically did serve as staging grounds for the sale of millions of Africans into bondage.
 If the House of Slaves serves as a door of return for people seeking to understand this chapter in humanity’s history, so be it.